souenzzo/graal/docs/reference-manual/native-image/guides/debug-native-executables-with-gnu.md

     <!-- ```
     (gdb) args.length > 0
     ``` -->
 5. Pass `<arg>` to the command line.
 Step over to the next function call.
-If the image segfaults, you can print the backtrace of the entire stack (`bt`).
+If the native executable segfaults, you can print the backtrace of the entire stack (`bt`).

 The debugger points machine instructions back from the binary to specific source lines in Java files.
 Note that single stepping within a compiled method includes file and line number information for inlined code.
 GDB may switch files even though you are still in the same compiled method.

-Most of the regular debugging actions are suppored by GDB, namely:
+Most of the regular debugging actions are supported by GDB, namely:

   - single stepping including both into and over function calls
   - stack backtraces (not including frames detailing inlined code)